 2. Eliminate Any Potential Safety Hazards

 Warehouse floors should be clean and free of hazards.
+It should be disinfected regularly.
+Use a disinfectant fogger.
 A safety audit should be is carried out on a regular basis.
 If spills or debris is found it should be cleaned as soon as possible.
 Cracks and pits in the flooring must be repaired.
 Failure to do so can result in serious injuries to employees, as well as causing damage to machinery.

 3. Hazardous Zones and Safety Pathways Should Be Clearly Marked